Driving with a proportion of a controlled drug over the specified limit:

 - Temazepam 1000

 The amount of substance required to reach the above limits will be different from person to person.
-This is because a number of external factors must be taken into consideration; such as height, weight, and metabolic rate.
-As with drink driving, one person’s body may absorb a drug at a different rate than another person’s body.
-It is also important to remember that drugs typically remain in a person’s system much longer than alcohol.
+This is due to a number of external factors that must be taken into consideration; such as height, weight, and metabolic rate.
+As with drink driving, your body may absorb a drug at a different rate to another person’s body.
+Furthermore, you should also remember that drugs typically remain in a person’s system much longer than alcohol.

 How long do illegal drugs stay in a person’s system for?